takayamaekawa/takayamaekawa/README.md

 Hey, I’m **Takaya Maekawa (前川 鷹哉)** — a developer who thrives in the terminal.
 I don't use VSCode ❌.
 I live and breathe Neovim 💨.
 If it runs on the command line, I’m into it.
+**I am an owner of [KishaX](https://github.com/Kishax) for minecraft server provider with their self-plugins and some businesses.**

 ### Interests